-Once the banknote is encapsulated in the PCGS Gold Shield Grading holder, it is then verified by an additional banknote expert to ensure all pertinent information is accurate and matches our records.
+Once the banknote is encapsulated in the PCGS Banknote holder, it is then verified by an additional banknote expert to ensure all pertinent information is accurate and matches our records.

 An additional quality control checkpoint occurs after the verifier has reviewed the order.
 Each banknote is matched against the original paperwork.
 The banknote and holder are further examined for defects or improper information on the PCGS Banknote label that may have been overlooked in prior stages.
 Once verified, high-resolution images of both the obverse and reverse of the banknote are taken to display on Cert Verification if the banknote is deemed as gradable.